Now Reading

 16. Harry Potter and the Sorcerer’s Stone (2001)

 All Potter novels and their adaptations are loved worldwide.
-But the one film that started it all and received the most heart-warming response was this one.
-It was the first adaptation in the Potter series (‘Harry Potter and the Philosopher Stone’).
+But the one film that started it all and received the most heartwarming response was this one.
+It was the first adaptation in the Potter series (Harry Potter and the Philosopher’s Stone).

-Chris Columbus nailed it in visually presenting the vivid world of magic from the detailing, costume design, to the casting, soundtrack (from legendary musician John Williams) and cinematography.
+Chris Columbus nailed it in visually presenting the vivid world of magic from the detailing, and costume design, to the casting, soundtrack (from legendary musician John Williams), and cinematography.

 17. The Lord of the Rings: The Return of the King (2003)

-A fantasy novel adaptation rarely wins an Academy award in the ‘Best Picture’ category.
-Peter Jackson’s final chapter in The Lord of the Rings trilogy earned that honour.
+A fantasy novel adaptation rarely wins an Academy Award in the ‘Best Picture’ category.
+Peter Jackson’s final chapter in The Lord of the Rings trilogy earned that honor.
 It won all 11 awards in the nominated categories.
 The film also holds the record for the highest number of Oscar wins.

 18. Casino Royale (2006)

-Martin Campbell’s Casino Royale topped the charts for being the best Bond film ever and it’s greatness is still unprecedented.
+Martin Campbell’s Casino Royale topped the charts for being the best Bond film ever.
+Its greatness is still unprecedented.

 19. Into the Wild (2008)